Does PETA protect and nurture the animals placed in its care? Find out — this story is from True’s 17 July 2005 issue.

 After more than 100 dead dogs were dumped in a trash dumpster over four weeks, police in Ahoskie, N.C., kept an eye on the trash receptacle behind a supermarket.
 Sure enough, a van drove up and officers watched the occupants throw in heavy plastic bags.
 They detained the two people in the van and found 18 dead dogs in plastic bags in the dumpster, including puppies; 13 more dead dogs were still in the van.
 Police say the van is registered to the headquarters of People for the Ethical Treatment of Animals, and the two occupants, Andrew B. Cook, 24, and Adria Joy Hinkle, 27, identified themselves as PETA employees.
 An autopsy performed on one of the dogs found it was healthy before it was killed.
 Police say PETA has been picking up the animals — alive — from North Carolina animal shelters, promising to find them good homes.
 Cook and Hinkle have been charged with 62 felony counts of animal cruelty.
 In response to the arrests PETA President Ingrid Newkirk said it’s against the group’s policy for employees to dump animals in the trash, but “that for some animals in North Carolina, there is no kinder option than euthanasia.”
 (Roanoke-Chowan News-Herald) …Oops, my mistake: that’s “Playing God” Defined.

-For more on this story and letters, scroll down to past the subscribe form or jump to that section now.
+For more on this story and letters, scroll down or jump to that section now.

 A lot of readers have asked for permission to run the above in on their websites, their blogs, their newsletters.
 Yes: if you use the cut and paste version below, which includes proper attribution.
 You are of course welcome to add your own comments above or below the text — even if those comments are to dispute me or disagree with me.
 Because I’m not afraid of the truth; we’ll see if PETA is or not.